SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

   />
 ```

 That's it.
 You show the list of data.
-But that's boring, because you want to use an enhancement to manipulate your data.
-Let's define a enhanced component that enables you to select items from the list.
+But that's boring, because you want to use an Enhancement to manipulate your data.
+Otherwise the library doesn't bring you any benefit.
+Let's define an Enhanced Component that enables you to select items from the list.

 ```javascript
 import { components, enhancements } from 'react-redux-data-grid';